HighlanderLab/AlphaPart/vignettes/references.md

 * Pardo et al. (2023) An insight into population structure and genetic progress of Argentinean Holstein cattle.
 Journal of Animal Breeding and Genetics; 140(4):376–389. https://doi.org/10.1111/jbg.12766 (Partitioned genetic trends for several traits by sex and country of origin over a long period  (1936 to 2019).
 Observed that import had a significant contribution to genetic gain in the population.)

+* See also Lopez-Carbonell et al. (2024) above for application in beef genetic trends.